marcmarinam/obsidian-fmp/FT Remake Architecture/Free trial journey storage.md

 ### Intro
 We need to store (at least) what combination of origin + duration a user has purchased.
-We will store that in a database accessed by the free trial service.
+We will store that in a database accessed by ecomm-gate.

 #### What data do we need to store?
 - Free trial details (origin and number of days)